jdbeightol/framework/README.md

 ### can I use this with another bash-compatible shell?

-maybe.  it wasn't designed for that, and I definitely didn't test that, but you can .  i would try it and see what breaks.  it can't get much more forked than things already are, right?
+maybe.  it wasn't designed for that, and I definitely didn't test that, but you can.  i suggest trying it and seeing what breaks.  it can't get much more forked than things already are, right?

 ### why aren't you capitalizing sentences?